 |Prev||Chapter 3.
 Indexing||Next|

-Since mnoGoSearch version 3.2.2, it is possible to store compressed copies of the indexed documents, so called cached copies.
+Starting from the version 3.2.2 mnoGoSearch is able to store compressed copies of the indexed documents, so called cached copies.
 Cached copies are stored in the same SQL database.

-Cached copies are displayed by means of the search.cgi CGI script, executed with a special HTTP query string parameters. search.cgi fetches a cached copy of the document from the SQL database, then the document is displayed in your web browser, with search keywords highlighted.
+Cached copies are displayed by with help of search.cgi executed with a special HTTP query string parameter. search.cgi fetches a cached copy of the document from the SQL database, decompresses it, and the document is displayed in your web browser, with search keywords highlighted.

 To enable cached copies support, compile mnoGoSearch with zlib support: